Last updated

 We adhere to the following release schedule to keep our API predictable and manageable:

-Incremental releasesWe follow a Continuous delivery (CD) approach:
+Incremental releasesFollowing the Continuous delivery (CD) approach:

 • Non-breaking changes are continuously rolled out throughout the year.